Writing to Your Donor’s Family

 Closing your letter:

-Since your card or letter must be mailed to the transplant center and then forwarded to LifeSource, please allow extra time for it to reach your donor’s family.
+If you mail your correspondence to your transplant center, it then needs to be forwarded to LifeSource.
+Please allow extra time for it to reach your donor’s family.
 It may take several weeks after you’ve mailed it for the family to receive it.

 Unfortunately, there is no guarantee that you will receive a response from your donor family.

-Either way, your written correspondence to your donor family is a unique opportunity to thank them for their decision to donate.
+Either way, your written correspondence to your donor family is a unique opportunity to thank them for their, or their loved one’s, decision to donate.